 Step 1: Update Package Repository

-Before installing any new software, it's a good practice to update your package repository to ensure you have access to the latest versions of software and security updates.
-This can help prevent potential conflicts and ensure that the installation process goes smoothly.
+Before installing new software, you should update your package repository to have the latest software versions and security updates.
+This prevents conflicts and making the installation process smoother.

 sudo apt update